Admiralty Islands Lowland Rainforests

 States: Papua New Guinea

-Owing to its unique biogeography, the remote but highly biodiverse Admiralty Islands Lowland Rain Forests ecoregion supports a number of endemic species.
+Owing to its unique biogeography, the remote but highly biodiverse Admiralty Islands Lowland Rain Forests ecoregion supports several endemic species.
 These include two elusive birds—superb pitta and Manus masked owl—as well as two small mammals—Manus Island mosaic-tailed rat and the recently described Rattus detenus, a half-kilogram, forest-dwelling rat so named in reference to its eons of isolated evolution on Manus Island and to its recent use to detain people seeking political or economic asylum in Australia.

 The vegetation is characterized by a shoreline herbaceous zone of creeping plants, such as the beach morning glory with bi-lobed leaves and large pink flowers, a shrub zone with Sararanga and Pandanus, and the forests dominated by trees such as Calophyllum, Barringtonia, and Terminalia.
 Helicia polyosmoides is a small tree endemic to Manus, but now threatened by commercial logging of the forests.